Maps of Norman, Peter & Cooper Island - BVI

 Aside from being an underwater Park, the wreck of the Rhone, located on the south western shore of Salt Island, is one of the most popular BVI dive sites.
 Several NPT moorings are available at the dive site or you may pick up a mooring ball at Lee Bay.
 No anchoring is permitted in any of the National Parks.

 Manchioneel Bay at Cooper Island is a tricky anchorage and we strongly suggest that you not plan to stay overnight if there aren't any mooring balls available.
-There are now 40 mooring balls at Cooper Island which you pay for at Cooper Island Beach Club bar which offers a very nice little open air restaurant and bar as well as good snorkeling at Cistern Point.
+There are approximately 40 mooring balls at Cooper Island which you pay for at Cooper Island Beach Club bar which offers a very nice open air restaurant and bar as well as good snorkeling at Cistern Point.
 Cooper Island is certainly worth a stop.
 Plan to get there early in order to get a mooring ball.

 BVI Map Selection